demml/opsml/docs/docs/quickstart.md

 ## Server UI

-Since we are using Mlflow as a ui, when you click the uri link, you should see something similar to the following.
+Since we are using Mlflow as a UI, when you click the uri link, you should see something similar to the following.

 ### Project UI